The South Elgin area

 Fox River Trail/Prairie

-Hiking, biking, and
+Trail Hiking, biking, and

 cross-country skiing.
 TheFox River Trail stretches from Aurora to Algonquin